Skip to main content

 The Anti-Displacement Strategy builds on the Affordable Housing Action Strategy by outlining the displacement pressures Tacoma residents face and proposing 21 program and policy solutions to address these pressures.

-• Objective 2: Keeping existing housing affordable and in good repair
+• Objective 2: Keep housing affordable and in good repair

-• Objective 3: Helping community members stay in their current housing
+• Objective 3: Help people stay in their homes and communities

-• Objective 4: Reducing barriers for those who often encounter them
+• Objective 4: Reduce barriers for people who often encounter them

 Objective 1: Objectives in Action